eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-local-installation/index.md

 Quantity: 3
 ```

-Run the command to clean workspace, pull the images, start the Corporate Memory instance and load initial data:
+Run the command to clean the workspace, pull the images, start the Corporate Memory instance and load initial data:

 ```bash
 $ cd ${HOME}/eccenca-corporate-memory